ai-aimbot/AIMr/README.md

 # TODO
 - Refine aim
-- Release ESP
+- Fully make ESP
-- Polish/Make a GUI
+- Make a GUI
 - Add options for the blocked detection areas
 - Make a full tutorial and explain everything
 - Reupload new versions to repo